surjit/jpauli.github.io/_carew/posts/2015-04-16-segmentation-fault.md

 Now it is easy to notice that the free space in virtual memory for task A is no longer allocated into physical memory, the memory usage has become much more efficient.

-The only difference now, is that for any task, the OS doesn't have to remember one couple base/bounds, but threee of them : one couple for each segment type.
-The MMU takes care of the translations, just like before.
+The only difference now is that for any task, the OS doesn't have to remember one couple base/bounds, but three of them : one couple for each segment type.
+The MMU takes care of the translations, just like before, and now supports as well 3 *base* values and 3 *bounds*.

 For example, here, the task A's heap has a base of 126K and a bound of 2K.
 When the task A asks to access its virtual address 3Kb, into its heap; the physical address is 3Kb - 2Kb (start of the heap) = 1Kb + 126K (offset) = 127K.
 127K is before 128K : this is a valid memory address that can be honored.

 ### Segment sharing

-Segmenting the physical memory not only solves the problem of free virtual memory not eating any more physical memory, but it also allows to share physical segments through different processes virtual address space.
+Segmenting the physical memory not only solves the problem of free virtual memory not eating any more physical memory, but it also allows to share physical segments through different processe virtual address spaces.

 If you run twice the same task, task A for example, the code segment is exactly the same : both tasks run the same CPU instructions.
 While both tasks will use their own stack and heap, as they treat their own set of data, it is silly to duplicate the code segment of both in memory.
 The OS can now share it, and save even more memory.
 Something like this :